1.7.2. Editing configuration files on file level

 #!

-• The tag corresponds to the context menu command Always overwrite [Overwrite always] under PARTadmin -> Configuration files at key level: Yellow background color
+• The tag corresponds to the context menu command Overwrite always under PARTadmin -> Configuration files on key level: Yellow background color

 The key value in $CADENAS_USER is overwritten again upon each load of the application.

-• The tag corresponds to the context menu command Overwrite under PARTadmin -> Configuration files at block level.
+• The tag corresponds to the context menu command Overwrite under PARTadmin -> Configuration files on block level.

 Same blocks from $CADENAS_DEFAULTUSER and $CADENAS_USER are completely overwritten.